johannaschmidle/PortfolioProjects/README.md

-All my projects in my data analyst portfolio :)
+All the projects in my data analyst portfolio :)